 After you find the goal(s) you want to pursue, find the audience you want to reach.
 For personal trainers, this will most likely be potential clients.
 However, do some research on the specific clients you wish to attract.
 Facebook, for example, has an incredible audience tool that can help you find the perfect audience for your personal training business.

 Once you have both your goal and target audience, you can start to focus on the content you want to publish.
 Make sure it is visually appealing and speaks directly to your audience.
 Additionally, having a consistent message is vital to your content strategy.
-There are many layers to the consistency of your content, which we will go into more detail later in the article.
+There are many layers to the consistency of your content, which we will go into more detail about later in the article.

 Doing these three things before starting your personal trainer marketing strategy is a great way to get a head start.
-However, there are countless other aspects of social media marketing that you should be doing.
+However, there are countless other aspects of the social media marketing that you should be doing.

 Platforms For Personal Trainer Marketing

 Facebook is a fantastic platform to utilize your personal trainer marketing strategy.
 This is due to the fact that it has over 2 billion users who log in every month!
 After you create your Facebook Business Page (which should be the first thing you do), you can begin to employ your content strategy.
 However, Facebook is a place for users to chat with friends and unwind, so make sure your voice compliments this culture.
 While your organic reach will be low starting off, there are many ways to garner some paid traffic to your page.

 Instagram is another great social media to utilize for your personal training business.
 It has over 1 billion monthly users and 90% of users are under the age of 35.
 While not all of your personal training clients will be this young, there will be many who are.
 It is also a great place to find people interested in fitness, or your specific niche.